harrypars0ns/a-recipe-book/README.md

 When adding recipes the form fields contain: the recipe name, description, cost, cooking time, cuisine (this selects the image displayed on the recipes card), ingredients separated in an array in the database and instructions/steps separated in an array in the database.

 When deleting a recipe a Javascript function is run that asks for confirmation before permanently deleting from the database.
+This is fairly trivial and not loaded before the HTML so it is included in script tags in the HTML document.

 When editing a recipe the selected recipe's information in already in the form so you don't have to update every single field when you just want to edit (for example) the description.